Information about special educational needs support in mainstream schools.

 The first step would be to talk to the teacher, Special Educational Needs Coordinator, or headteacher.

-See information on the dispute resolution service, including who can use the service, what it covers, and what happens at a dispute resolution meeting.
+See information on the disagreement resolution service, including who can use the service, what it covers, and what happens at a dispute resolution meeting.